dcloudio/hbuilderx-extension-docs/en/Tutorial/Other/ProjectType.md

 HBuilderX supports multiple project types and each type can run in multiple environments.

-The following is a list of various project types that can be run.
+The following is a list of various project types and the environments in which they can run.

 |                       | web | uniapp | 5+ App| wap2app | QuickApp | WeChat |
 | --------------------- | ------- | ------ | ---------- | ------- | ------ | ---------- |